hrtan-creator/camia_SalentesTan/README.md

 ## Logic Plan
 Here is the link to the flowchart of the CS project https://drive.google.com/file/d/1xB_13iHLWDxj8yiz-D9av98ppDFJKioi/view?usp=drivesdk if it is a unsupported file, I will send the link to you directly in Messenger, Ma'am Datch.

-## Project Draft
-Here is the Project Draft to complete the project: